-The DS1501/DS1511 incorporate a wakeup feature, which powers on at a predetermined day/date and time by activating the \overline{PWR} output pin.
-Additionally, the kickstart feature allows the system to be powered up in response to a low-going transition on the \overline{KS} pin, without operating voltage applied to the V{CC} pin.
-As a result, system power can be applied upon such events as key closure or a modem-ring-detect signal.
-To use either the wakeup or the kickstart features, the DS1501DS1511 must have an auxiliary battery connected to the V{BAUX} pin, and the oscillator must be running.
+The DS1500 incorporates a wakeup feature, which powers on at a predetermined date by activating the \overline{PWR} output pin.
+In addition, the kickstart feature allows the system to be powered up in response to a low-going transition on the \overline{KS} pin, without operating voltage applied to the V{CCI} pin.
+As a result, system power can be applied upon such events as key closure, or a modem-ring-detects signal.
+To use either the wakeup or the kickstart features, the DS1500 must have an auxiliary battery connected to the V{BAUX} pin, and the oscillator must be running.

 The wakeup feature is controlled through the time-of-day/date power-enable bit (TPE).
 Setting TPE to 1 enables the wakeup feature.
 Transfers (TE) must be enabled for a wake up event to occur.
 Writing TPE to 0 disables the wakeup feature.
-The kickstart feature is always enabled as long as V{BAUX} is present.
+Similarly, the kickstart feature is controlled through the kickstart interrupt-enable bit (KIE).

-If the wakeup feature is enabled, while the system is powered down (no V{CC} voltage), the clock/calendar monitors the current day or date for a match condition with day/date alarm register (0Bh).
+If the wakeup feature is enabled, while the system is powered down (no $V{\rm CCI}$ voltage), the clock/calendar monitors the current day or date for a match condition with day/date alarm register (0Bh).
 With the day/date alarm register, the hours, minutes, and seconds alarm bytes in the clock/calendar register map (02h, 01h, and 00h) are also monitored.
 As a result, a wakeup occurs at the day or date and time specified by the day/date, hours, minutes, and seconds alarm register values.
 This additional alarm occurs regardless of the programming of the TIE bit.
-When the match condition occurs, the \overline{PWR} pin is automatically driven low.
-This output can turn on the main system power supply that provides V{CC} voltage to the DS1501/DS1511, as well as the other major components in the system.
-Also at this time, the time-of-day/date alarm flag is set (TDF), indicating a wakeup condition has occurred.
+When the match condition occurs, the $\overline{\rm PWR}$ pin is automatically driven low.
+This output can turn on the main system power supply, which provides $V{\rm CCI}$ voltage to the DS1500 as well as the other major components in the system.
+Also, at this time, the time-of-day/date alarm flag is set, indicating that a wakeup condition has occurred.